 - Buying an email list –

 One of the most important aspects of email marketing is consent.
 If the customer doesn’t wish to receive emails from your company, you need to respect the same and work on the other leads that have been generated.
 Purchasing a list is a sure way of finding yourself in the spam folder.
-It is unethical, ineffective, and will land you in the spam folder with no doubt.
+It is unethical, ineffective, and will land you in the spam folder, without a doubt.